Military subdivisions of Sweden

 The military subdivisions of Sweden refers to the division of Sweden's territory with regard to the command possibilities, mainly in war.
 The subdivisions are different depending on Sweden's military doctrine.
 The subdivision can apply to both land and sea territory.
 On 1 January 2013, the Swedish Armed Forces re-established regional staffs, dividing the country into four military regions.
 A fifth military region was formed in 2019.

 Air Force

 Air defence district (1942–1957)

 Air defence district (Flygbasområde, Flybo) was introduced in 1943 when five air defence districts were given responsibility for war-time air bases and storehouses and from 1948 also for air surveillance.
 The air defence districts were disbanded in 1957 and the tasks were taken over by the air group staffs (eskaderstaberna), whose tasks were in turn taken over by the air defence sectors (luftförsvarssektorerna).

-The air defence districts consisted of the Upper Norrland Air Defence District (Övre Norrlands flygbasområde, Flybo ÖN), Northern Air Defence District (Norra flygbasområdet, Flybo N), Eastern Air Defence District (Östra flygbasområdet, Flybo O), Western Air Defence District (Västra flygbasområdet, Flybo V) and the Southern Air Defence District (Södra flygbasområdet, Flybo S).
+The air defence districts consisted of the Upper Norrland Air Defence District (Flybo ÖN), Northern Air Defence District (Flybo N), Eastern Air Defence District (Flybo O), Western Air Defence District (Flybo V) and the Southern Air Defence District (Flybo S).